 Mental aptitude and academic performance are mainly evaluated by academic transcripts.

 All university work undertaken is considered when evaluating academic performance.
 The courseload of the applicant is a consideration.

 The academic score, as outlined below, is the basis for interview offers:

 - 2/3 overall average (all university courses completed) — minimum 3.2 GPA required

 - 1/3 best full-year average*

-The definition of a "full year" is a minimum of 24 credits (eight one-term courses, excluding labs) completed within the regular, September to April academic year.
+*The definition of a full year for this purpose is a minimum of 24 credits (eight or more one-term courses excluding labs) completed within the regular September-April academic year.

 Applicants must submit their reference letters through the VMCAS application system.
 As required by the WCVM, at least one referee must be a veterinarian while another must be an individual with an animal-related or agricultural background.